DheerajGowdaDS/YOLO_navigation/README.md

 2. Lack real-time responsiveness in cluttered environments
 3. Use rigid path-planning systems that ignore contextual threats
 4. Struggle with false positives from complex backgrounds

+## Proposed Solution

+## Application Use Cases

+1. Smart Factories:	AGVs avoiding workers & inventory
+2. Agriculture:	Harvesting robots navigating crops
+3. Healthcare:	Delivery bots in hospital corridors
+4. Smart Cities: Sidewalk cleaning robots

+## Conclusion
+This project establishes a foundational framework for intelligent robotic navigation, achieving 15 FPS processing with 80%+ accuracy on critical obstacles.
+The modular architecture allows seamless integration of enhancements like sensor fusion and edge deployment, positioning it as a scalable solution for Industry 4.0 applications